 In some rare cases, along with hives there can be a possibility of developing anaphylaxis.
 It is a life-threatening whole body allergic reaction that causes breathing difficulty.
 Therefore, if you have difficulty in breathing, dizziness, tightening of the chest, swelling of the tongue, lips or face along with hives, you should immediately contact a healthcare provider.

 Hives are itchy rashes typically fade away with time or with the use of over-the-counter medications.
 But sometimes, consultation of a dermatologist and the use of prescription medication is needed to treat chronic and/or severe hives.
 The staff at Saguaro Dermatology are dedicated to providing you with compassionate and quality health care to treat many skin conditions including hives.
-Our board-certified dermatologists along with our caring and experienced staff are always ready to help you at Saguaro Dermatology, with four convenient locations: Ahwatukee, Mesa, Phoenix, and Sun City West.
+Our board-certified dermatologists along with our caring and experienced staff are always ready to help you at Saguaro Dermatology, with three convenient locations: Ahwatukee, Phoenix and Mesa.